cancerregulome/gidget/gidget-style-guide.md

 #gidget style guide

 ## python
-gidget is primarily written in python.  python is whitespace senstive.
+gidget is primarily written in python.  python is whitespace sensitive.
 Here are some simple guidelines for friendly collaborative coding:

 ### python interpreter